AUNT HELA

 I've always had bad luck.
 Just look.

-At the time, I found this old relative in America who would take me over there, all this had to happen to me.
+At the time, I found this old relative in America who would take me over there,

 I was so hopeful.
 At last, I would have a bit of joy in my life.